multiversx/mx-chain-keys-monitor-go/README.md

 The `CUSTOM_HOME` and `CUSTOM_USER` will need to be changed if the current user is not `ubuntu`.
 To easily figure out the current user, the bash command `whoami` can be used.

-It is strongly recommended to use a GitHub access token because the scripts consumes the GitHub APIs and throttling might occur without the access token.
+It is strongly recommended to use a GitHub access token because the scripts consume the GitHub APIs and throttling might occur without the access token.

 The `MONITOR_EXTRA_FLAGS` can contain extra flags to be called whenever the application is started.